stefanesser/bad-bad-apple/README.md

 ----------------

 However we would love to hear from you what instances you know of (with sources) that should be added to the list.
+You can either do this in public via GitHub or send a private e-mail to badbadapple@antid0te.com .